Fiston-pro/WorldTimeApp/README.md

 # World Time App

 It is a Flutter app that runs on both android and IOS.
-This app lets you choose any city on this planet, then it immediately shows you the current time in that city and its time zone.
+This app lets you choose any city on this planet, then it immediately shows you the current time in that city and if its morning or night there.

 ![Screen recording the app](./assets/worldtime.gif)